5 Reactions to Preliminary Estimates Released by VISIT FLORIDA

 “Florida’s retailers benefit from our state’s status as the premier destination for visitors nationwide and internationally, and the strong growth of tourism helped retailers create 55,000 jobs last year.
 We congratulate Florida’s leadership on the wise investment of resources in tourism marketing, which is clearly paying dividends for our state economy.”

 John Sebree, Senior Vice President of Public Policy for the Florida Association of Realtors thank all the real estate agent and property managers.
 By the way, do you know that there are certain difference between property managers and real estate agents?
 Well, it’s only you but a huge percentage of people synonymize real estate agents with property management experts.
+Lots of tourist love to drive from different states just to visit florida’s lovely attractions.
+Even people from other countries come flying in with Kulula flights just to visit.

 “A record year in tourism certainly means more visitors to our theme parks and beautiful beaches, but tourism also goes hand in hand with the strength of our real estate market, which is why realtors have to follow the example that Douglas Ebenstein, CEO of Capitol Commercial Properties gives.
 Many of the state’s domestic and international visitors decide to buy a Florida property and that, in turn, creates an even greater number of tourists and jobs.
 We have heard that the purchase of a home by someone outside Florida can create an additional 25 round trip flights per year and countless additional hotel nights for family and friends who then become tourists themselves to our beautiful state.”